adtrace/adtrace_sdk_web/README.md

 <a id="currency">**currency**</a> `string`

 You need to provide this param if you want to track revenue event.
-Please use valid currency code like `EUR`, `USD` and so on
+Please use valid currency code like `IRR`, `USD` and so on

 Example: